 Partnership and Shareholding Dispute

 Business economic losses typically include breach of contract, construction claims, trademark and patent infringements, product liability claims, and losses resulting from a breach of a non-compete agreement.
-Forensic Accountants probe into the terms and conditions, the circumstances leading up to the dispute and the work upon the quantification of the losses arising out it.
+Forensic Accountants probe into the terms and conditions, the circumstances leading up to the dispute, and they work upon the quantification of the losses arising out of it.

-According to the Association of Certified Fraud Examiners, (ACFE), fraud types and changes in the median loss increased more during the period from 2008 to 2012.
-The median fraud loss indicates that financial statement frauds are the most common type of fraud in the U.S. Misstatements on this front have led to the greatest average loss at the organizational level in the U.S.
+According to the Association of Certified Fraud Examiners (ACFE), fraud types and changes in the median loss increased more during the period from 2008 to 2012.
+The median fraud loss indicates that financial statement frauds are the most common type of fraud in the U.S. Misstatements on this front have led to the highest average loss at the organizational level in the U.S.

 - Relative Size Factor (RSF): RSF is the ratio of the largest number to the second largest number in a given set of data.
 This technique determines the highest number in the data but in some reference with the second-highest data in the number.
 As per this technique, the records that are outliers are considered for further investigation.